Our drinking water

 Water can be contaminated by bacteria, viruses, nitrate, metals and other chemicals.
 Some contaminants occur naturally, while others come from human activities.

 If you’re on a reticulated supply, your local council or water supplier will assess those risks and make sure your drinking water is safe.
-If you have your own well, the responsibility rests with you.
+If you have your own well or surface source, the responsibility rests with you.

 Who helps ensure our water is safe to drink?